-Each national applicant shall appoint a Project Contact Point.
-The Project Contact Point shall have the following responsibilities:
+The national applicant/s shall appoint a Project Contact Point/s.
+The Project Contact Point/s shall have the following responsibilities:

-- To ensure compliance with their obligations in terms of the Contractual Agreement. - To compile Periodic Reports and Final Reports including their timely submissions and effective execution of the project. - To ensure the submission of all required financial reporting as per the Contractual obligations for the partner. - To execute the project activities according to set timeframes and deliverables.
+- To ensure compliance with their obligations in terms of the Contractual Agreement; - To compile Periodic Reports and Final Reports including their timely submissions and effective execution of the project; - To ensure the submission of all required financial reporting as per the Contractual obligations of the partner. - To execute the project activities according to set timeframes and deliverables.